astreum/whitepaper/README.md

 The Fusion Language is a postfix programming language for developing Fusion Applications.

-The Fusion Virtual Machine(FVM) is the native runtime for Fusion Machine Code(FMC) and has an interface to Astreuos Accounts.
+The Fusion Machine is the native runtime for Fusion Machine Code interfacing with the Astreuos Accounts State.

-The FVM is a stack based virtual machine with operations for:
+The Fusion Machine is a stack based virtual machine.
-- PUSH
-- POP
-- LOAD
-- STORE
-- ADD
-- SUB
-- MUL
-- DIV
-- REM
-- EQ
-- GT
-- GT_EQ
-- LT
-- LT_EQ
-- DUP
-- SWAP
-- JUMP

 Helium is the Fusion package manager.

+- downloads dependencies during development
-Helium downloads your Fusion Application's dependencies, runs automated tests and compiles your Fusion Script into FMC.
+- runs automated tests
+- compiles your Fusion Script into Fusion Machine Code.

-New transaction types will be added for App Creation and App Calls.
+New transaction types:

+- App Creation
+- App Calls.

 All FVM operations cost 1 Solar apart from Storage Put and Get.